bgamari/ghc-wiki-import/holes.md

-It seems much simpler to me either to have anonymous holes, or to let the user give them names, but to pay no attention to the name except to display them in error messages, so that user can say "oh, that hole" rather than having to look at the exact source location. **End of SLPJ**
+It seems much simpler to me either to have anonymous holes, or to let the user give them names, but to pay no attention to the name except to display them in error messages, so that user can say "oh, that hole" rather than having to look at the exact source location. **End of SLPJ question**

 ### Term brackets (ranges)